pat8901/hpc-data-parser/README.txt

     Uses a bash script to create a SQLite database from the CSV file.
     Generates binned data tables for use in time series analysis.

-Installation:
+Installation: (This program only runs on Unix systems.
+Only been tested on Ubuntu.)

-    This program only runs on Unix systems.
-Only been tested on Ubuntu.
+    Ensure Java (JDK 11 or higher) is installed
     Clone the repository: git clone https://github.com/yourusername/grid-engine-log-analyzer.git
     Compile the Java program using the gradle wrapper: ./gradlew build Ensure SQLite is installed on your system for the bash script to work.